BigFunnyGiant/cisco-spa500s-templates/README.md

-# SPA500S template
+# SPA500S templates
-LibreOffice Template for the Cisco SPA500S sidecar.
+Templates for the Cisco SPA500S sidecar.

+Right now only an ODS file.